By Tony Barthel

 What surprised me is that my wife also reported that she had a few bites the next morning but I had absolutely zero bites whatsoever.
 This truly marks a camping milestone for me.

 Will Grandpa Gus’s Mosquito Repellent provide similar results for you?
 I don’t know but I’d love to find out.
-For about $20 for two bottles on Amazon, the price is certainly fair enough, especially if your results are similar to mine.

 Besides contributing to RVtravel.com, Tony Barthel and his wife Peggy own and operate StresslessCamping.com.